-During the academic year, students can be paid for a 50% (full support) RA appointment which includes 8, 9 or 10 units of tuition.
-Since it costs the same for 10 units as it does for 8, students must register for 10 units every quarter in order to more quickly progress to TGR status and thus, a lower tuition rate.
-In Physics, students often combine smaller TA and RA appointments during

-9/16/2019 15 of 26 the same quarter, for a total 50% appointment.
+9/11/2020 15 of 26 During the academic year, students can be paid for a 50% (full support) RA appointment which includes 8, 9 or 10 units of tuition.
+Since it costs the same for 10 units as it does for 8, students should register for 10 units every quarter to progress to TGR status more quickly and thus, a lower tuition rate.
+In Physics, students often combine smaller TA and RA appointments during the same quarter, for a total 50% appointment.
 U.S. citizens can work an additional 8 hours per week as graders.
 International students cannot work more than 50% during the academic year.

-In Summer quarter, students in year 2 can work a total 75% appointment and receive tuition allowance for 5 units, and those in years 3 and above can have 90% appointment and receive tuition allowance for three units, if the appointment is agreed to by their advisor.
+In Summer quarter, students in year 2 can work a total 75% appointment and receive tuition allowance for 5 units, and those in years 3 and above can have 90% appointment and receive tuition allowance for 3 units, if the appointment is agreed to by their advisor.
 This is true for both U.S. citizens and international students.